rjwalls/CS4401-notes/2099-01-04-understanding_stack_smashing.md

 all functions use those registers.
-Once again this depends on the architecture, this means that a function may have to save the previous value of a register before it can be used, i.e., save and restore the value so when the previous function executes the register still contains the value that it expects.
+Once again this depends on the architecture, this means that a function may have to save the previous value of a register before it can be used, i.e., save and restore the value so when the previous function executes, the register still contains the value that it expects.

 Where are these registers saved?
 On the stack of course.
 You may hear this process referred to as **register spilling**.
 Have we seen this behavior in the